Simatwa/python-tgpt/docs/README.md

 The name *python-tgpt* draws inspiration from its parent project [tgpt](https://github.com/aandrew-me/tgpt), which operates on [Golang](https://go.dev/).
 Through this Python adaptation, users can effortlessly engage with LLaMA's capabilities, fostering a smoother AI interaction experience.

-Got it!
-Here's an updated list, highlighting the support for "awesome-chatgpt" prompts as an independent feature:

 ### Features

 - 🗨️ Enhanced conversational chat experience